Autoimmunity: Genetic factors

+Existential Factors (a.k.a Endogenous Environmental)

 Sex

-There is some evidence that a person's sex may also have some role in the development of autoimmunity; that is, most autoimmune diseases are sex-related.
-A few autoimmune diseases that men are just as or more likely to develop as women include: ankylosing spondylitis, type 1 diabetes mellitus, granulomatosis with polyangiitis, Crohn's disease, Primary sclerosing cholangitis and psoriasis.
+Most autoimmune diseases are sex-related; as a whole, women are much more likely to develop autoimmune disease than men.
+Being female is the single greatest risk factor for developing autoimmune disease than any other genetic or environmental risk factor yet discovered.
+Autoimmune conditions overrepresented in women include: lupus, primary biliary cholangitis, Graves' disease, Hashimoto's thyroiditis, and multiple sclerosis, among many others.
+A few autoimmune diseases that men are just as or more likely to develop as women include: ankylosing spondylitis, type 1 diabetes mellitus, granulomatosis with polyangiitis, primary sclerosing cholangitis, and psoriasis.

 The reasons for the sex role in autoimmunity vary.
 Women appear to generally mount larger inflammatory responses than men when their immune systems are triggered, increasing the risk of autoimmunity.
 Involvement of sex steroids is indicated by that many autoimmune diseases tend to fluctuate in accordance with hormonal changes, for example: during pregnancy, in the menstrual cycle, or when using oral contraception.
 A history of pregnancy also appears to leave a persistent increased risk for autoimmune disease.
 It has been suggested that the slight, direct exchange of cells between mothers and their children during pregnancy may induce autoimmunity.
 This would tip the gender balance in the direction of the female.

 Another theory suggests the female high tendency to get autoimmunity is due to an imbalanced X-chromosome inactivation.
 The X-inactivation skew theory, proposed by Princeton University's Jeff Stewart, has recently been confirmed experimentally in scleroderma and autoimmune thyroiditis.
 Other complex X-linked genetic susceptibility mechanisms are proposed and under investigation.